Can anyone answer the question "What did Jesus look like?"

-Novelists, script writers, and casting directors have piqued our interest.
+Novelists, script writers and casting directors have piqued our interest.
 Jesus may be one of the best known and most talked-about people of ancient history.
-But do we know the answer to the question: What did Jesus look like?
-In “Painting a Portrait of Jesus,” D. Moody Smith points out the difficulties in answering the question: What did Jesus really look like?
+But what did Jesus look like?
+In the Biblical Archaeology Review article “Painting a Portrait of Jesus” (republished below), D. Moody Smith examined the difficulties in answering this question.

 Some of Jesus’ followers were women, including Mary Magdalene.
 The Gospel of John implies a close relationship, including her role in the resurrection story.
 Was Mary Magdalene the wife of Jesus, as envisioned by Nikos Kazantzakis in The Last Temptation of Christ and Dan Brown in The Da Vinci Code?
 Most Jewish men would have been married, but it seems not likely for Jesus’ contemporary John the Baptist.
 And the apostle Paul writes that he was single.
 So Jesus being single and celibate was very possible.

 In the Roman catacombs we see our first representations of Jesus.
 But could they, in Rome, know the answer to the question “What did Jesus really look like?”
 There he was depicted as a beardless shepherd.
 By the fourth century, Jesus is shown with a beard, as we often see him represented today.

 Dig into more than 9,000 articles in the Biblical Archaeology Society’s vast library plus much more with an All-Access pass.